Iceland With Kids| Info, Tips & Things To Do

 Exploring Iceland’s black sand beaches was a family first.
 Reynisfjara and Diamond Beach are the most popular with, interesting rock formations and sneaker waves on the first and chunks of diamond-like iceberg on the second.

 Our kids love playing on beaches and the soft, dark sand was perfect for walking on.
-You can also take a horse ride along the shore for a different perspective; whatever you decide to do when you there, we’re sure you’ll enjoy the uniqueness of both these beaches as much as we did.
+You can also take a horse ride along the shore for a different perspective; whatever you decide to do, we’re sure you’ll enjoy the uniqueness of both these beaches as much as we did.

 Pay extra attention to kids near the ferocious waves that are not swimmable while you enjoy the wild, rugged beauty of Iceland’s coastline together as a family!